-The charming Hotel Aigua Blava
+Hotel Aigua Blava

 One of the most charming hotels along the Camins de Ronda is the Hotel Aigua Blava in the Begur township.
 This four-star family-run hotel, located on a forested hillside, consists of a main building and adjacent villas.
 Many of the spacious rooms have terraces which face the sea or the lovely pine trees.

 Hotel Aigua Blava is a great place for a tranquil holiday – there’s a beautiful pool and several nearby coves to lounge at – and to explore the trails of the Camins de Ronda.
 One of the trails passes right by the hotel’s doorstep.
 The hotel staff also assist guests wishing to hike the Camins de Ronda by making forward reservations at hotels in the villages along the trail and by transporting guests’ luggage to the next stop.
 So all guests have to do is put on their walking shoes, pack a small bag and hit the trails!
 Oh, and don’t miss a romantic dinner at Hotel Aigua Blava.
 The food (contemporary Catalan cuisine) is superb and the views of the gorgeous trees and the sea are unforgettable.

 El Far Hotel & Restaurant